Skip to main content

 Partnerships

-In addition to the amazing clients we work with, we have built some great partnerships along the way that help us stay centered in the work we’re doing and give us access to the experts we need.
-We are the user-experience-obsessed technology nerds – we look to the real experts for everything else.
-Here’s a list of a few of our close partners:
+In addition to the amazing clients we work with, we have built great partnerships along the way that help us stay centered in the work we’re doing and give us access to the experts we need.
+We are the user-experience-obsessed technology nerds.
+We look to the real experts for everything else.

 • The University of Colorado School of Medicine Dept. of Psychiatry – This group has done some amazing psychedelic research and have helped us with medical screeners, data collection, and moving the industry forward in Colorado.
 They have been our medical and research experts.